 Check the new feature/fix by add new tests or by adapting existing tests (test coverage is useful here).
 If your change does not need test change, tell it in the commit message.

-Help me understand your patch with few lines of description in the commit message (do not translate your code in english :P).
+Help me understand your patch with a few lines of description in the commit message (but do not translate your code to english :P).
 This makes the patch integration easier and quicker than it could be without it.
-You can also refer to an existing issue from the tracker – I’m not a github/bitbucket addict, so let the commit message self consistant.
+You can also refer to an existing issue from the tracker – I’m not a github/bitbucket addict, so let the commit message self sufficient.